Out of India’s 1.2 billion population, the Aadhaar initiative has successfully issued cards to an astounding one billion!

 And to imagine the number of business or other opportunities it could open for people, we should all be looking at the new IT rush!

 It is not about the ease of business alone, but instead about taking a step towards a bigger social change.

-It hints at revolutionizing our health, education, crime and many other sectors with the amalgamation of schemes such as Digital India, and Skill India, with the Aadhaar initiatives forming its very core.
+It hints at revolutionizing our health, education, crime and many other sectors.
+Possible with the amalgamation of schemes such as Digital India, and Skill India, with the Aadhaar initiatives forming its very core.

-Being the largest of all National Identification Number Projects ever undertaken, we have done a pretty neat job at amassing the number of cards this far, all that without the Aadhar being mandatory.
+Being the largest of all National Identification Number Projects ever undertaken, we have done a pretty neat job at gathering the number of cards this far.
+All of that when the Aadhar was not mandatory.

-Apart from people’s eagerness to breaking down the already overburdened bureaucracy, it also highlights our digitizing ambition, which aims to put a hold on spiralling corruption.
+Apart from people’s eagerness to breaking down the already overburdened bureaucracy, it also highlights our digitizing ambition.
+This aims to put a hold on spiraling corruption.

 So, what does the Aadhaar promise for India’s future?
 Can it really revolutionize the way we access government reforms and policies?

-Defined aptly in Nandan Nilekani’s own words, as ‘rebooting’ rather than revolutionizing; he and Viral Shah have co-written a book named, “Rebooting India”, on reaping the benefits of a digitized India, fully realised when Aadhaar forms the very crux of central policies and distribution systems.
+Defined aptly in Nandan Nilekani’s own words, as ‘rebooting’ rather than revolutionizing; he and Viral Shah have co-written a book named, “Rebooting India”.
+The book explains on reaping the benefits of a digitized India, fully realized when Aadhaar forms the very crux of central policies and distribution systems.

 The numerous ways through which Aadhaar can pave the way forward for the poor and rich alike can be broken down as follows –

 Our systems of issuing IDs have the impediment of using different IDs for different purposes.
 All of which have the aspect of defining your identity through, one, ‘what you have’ and two, ‘what you know’.